turingschool/front-end-curriculum/lessons/module-3/react-class-components.md

 In small groups, answer the following questions.
 Make sure everyone has an oportunity to share and feel free to share screens.
 - What do you know about JS classes?
-- In your own words, desribe what inheritance is.
 - How do you create a class in JS?
 - How do you create an object instance using a class?